 On a seemingly normal evening in February 2023, 5-year-old Alicia and her mother, Adriana, ventured out to a nearby grocery store for some cereal.
 In a matter of minutes, their lives were forever changed by a devastating car crash.

-During the drive, Adriana was at a light, about to make a left turn, when a Jeep T-boned her Hyundai Accent.
+During the drive, Adriana was at a light, about to make a left turn, when she was t boned.
 The impact could have been deadly, but luckily, Alicia’s car seat was in the middle of the back seat.

 “I just remember seeing her unconscious.
 It was so scary because she looked so lifeless,” Adriana says.
 “And then the car seat was stuck.
 I couldn’t unbuckle her, and my car door wouldn’t open, and neither would hers.”

-A bystander came to their aid and helped them out of the vehicle.
-Shortly after, paramedics arrived to transport both Adriana and an unconscious Alicia to Phoenix Children’s.
+A bystander came to their aid and, shortly after, paramedics arrived to transport both Adriana and an unconscious Alicia to Phoenix Children’s.

 Facing a life-changing trauma